appc/spec/SPEC.md

 To provide context to the specs outlined below we will walk through an example.

-A user wants to launch a container running two processes.
+A user wants to launch a container running two processes in sub-containers.
 The two processes the user wants to run are the apps named `example.com/reduce-worker-register` and `example.com/reduce-worker`.
 First, the executor will check the cache and find that it doesn't have images available for these apps.
 So, it will make an HTTPS request to example.com and using the `<meta>` tags there finds that the containers can be found at: